AlexandraAncaGabor/go-green-resources-testing-project/README.md

 [Bug-014](https://github.com/AlexandraAncaGabor/go-green-resources-testing-project/blob/main/bugs/bug_014.md)  The email from "Contacte" is not dispalyed as a link and cannot redirect the user to his email

-# **Conclusions**
+## 🏁 Conclusions

 - Performed functional UI testing, including page accessibility, navigation, and UI element verification;

-- Reported and documented identified UI issues and inconsistencies.
+- Reported and documented identified UI issues and inconsistencies;

-- Issues are concentrated in the "Activitati" section, consistent with the principle of "Defect clustering", indicating that a few modules account for most defects.
+- Learned to apply exploratory and manual testing techniques effectively;

-**Note: The tests were originally created at the beginning of my QA experience (2022) and were not always written in the most precise format, so I reviewed and rewrote the test cases in 2025.*
+- Contributed to improving a website with real-world impact, while building a professional QA portfolio.

-*No regression tests have been performed since, and the current version of the website may differ, so some elements or functionalities might have changed.
-These tests may only apply to the version available at the time of testing.*
+* Note: Tests were originally created in 2022 during the early stages of my QA experience and were reviewed and refined in 2025.
+Some elements may have changed since then

 _✨ Guided by curiosity, committed to quality._